eMetaboHUB-MAMA/mama-paper/paper/paper.md

 # Features

-The application serves as an interface between laboratories or metabolomics platforms offering services.
+MAMA application is used as an interface between laboratories or metabolomics platforms offering services and their end-users.
-It can be configured to present the types of analyses offered and the workflows for processing the user's request.
+It can be configured to present all types of analyses and all workflows from managers' catalog for processing users' requests.
-It allows the management of user accounts and staff accounts with different levels of roles in relation to project management.
+It allows management of both users and staff accounts with different levels of roles in relation to analysis requests management.
-Projects are partitioned to each user and advanced rights management allows the personnel assigned to each project to be limited.
+Analysis requests belongs to each user and advanced rights management allows the staff assigned to each analysis request to view and enrich its informations.

 ## Analysis request submission